-In honor of the upcoming National Naturopathic Medicine Week, I would like to devote this months article to discussion of some of the guiding principles behind our preferred form of healthcare.
-Naturopathic Medicine is a grass-roots movement whose popularity is currently being spread through word-of-mouth education: professional to patient, patient to family, neighbor to neighbor, co-worker to co-worker, community to government.
+In honor of the upcoming National Naturopathic Medicine Week, I would like to devote this month’s article to discuss some of the guiding principles behind our preferred form of healthcare.
+Naturopathic Medicine is a grass-roots movement whose popularity is currently being spread through word-of-mouth education, professional to patient, patient to family, neighbor to neighbor, co-worker to co-worker, community to government.
 Awareness of holistic medicine spreads from the bottom up.

-Treating the Cause:
+Treating the Cause

 Increasingly, and through no fault of its own, Conventional Medicine has become a science of disease management.
 The reasons for this de-evolution can primarily be blamed on the pharmaceutical and health insurance industries dictating how medicine should be practiced.
 MDs are caught in the struggle of being limited to brief encounters with their patients due to insurance regulations and having limited education around therapeutic tools aside from pharmaceutical medications.

-I want to understand what is going on at the very fundamental levels of health: how the patient is buffering stress, how well their detoxification processes work, how the balance of good vrs. bad microbes in the GI tract is affecting the immune system, and the list goes on.
-Once we have discovered the cause(s) for the symptoms affecting quality of life, how do we begin to alter the fundamental influences?
+I want to understand what is going on at the very fundamental levels of health, including how the patient is buffering stress, how well their detoxification processes work, how the balance of good vs. bad microbes in the GI tract affects the immune system, and the list goes on.
+Once we have discovered the cause for the symptoms affecting their quality of life, how do we begin to alter the fundamental influences?
 This brings us to our next logical difference.

-Patient Education and Accountability:
+Patient Education & Accountability

 Everyone arrives at their state of health by a different path, even if the destination is the same.
 It is in that individual path that the clues to successful treatment can be found.
 Naturopathic Medicine sees every patient as an individual requiring individualized care.

-Even a therapy as fundamental as nutrition is not one-size-fits-all and must be custom-fit to what the individual body and disease process requires.
+Even a therapy as fundamental as nutrition is not one-size-fits-all.
+It must be custom-fit to what the individual body and disease process requires.
 Again, understanding a patient as an individual requires time and hearing the full story, which Naturopathic Doctors strive to do.

 What You Can Do to Help Spread Awareness

-The Maine Association of Naturopathic Doctors and supporters of the organization will be undertaking a campaign of expanding awareness of the consumer demand for health insurance coverage for Naturopathic Medicine.
+The Maine Association of Naturopathic Doctors and supporters of the organization will soon be undertaking a campaign of expanding awareness of the consumer demand for health insurance coverage for Naturopathic Medicine.
 Within the next few weeks, customizable letters to send to your health insurance company and the Maine State Government will be available for you to use to voice your demand for logical healthcare.
-Stay tuned and thanks, as always, for your support of Naturopathic Medicine.
+Stay tuned, and thanks, as always, for your support of Naturopathic Medicine.